What we can learn from Australia 2019 pre-election opinion polling failure

 Always consider using a mix of qualitative and quantitative research methods and triangulate your data.

 Participants lie!
 As I recently presented at the Design Research conference, design your research to encourage users to tell the truth!

 Following the above tips can really make a difference to the rigour of your research study.
 Because afterall, obtaining accurate, reliable and valid data is what researchers should strive for.

 How can you learn more?

-If you are interested in learning more about each of these different research methods and how and when to design your research approach, consider our upcoming 3 day UX course and certification course or register your interest for our soon to launch UX Accelerator Coaching Program.
+If you are interested in learning more about each of these different research methods and how and when to design your research approach, consider our upcoming 3 day UX course and certification course or register your interest for our UX Accelerator course.
 In all of our UX training we cover different quantitative and qualitative research methods including effective survey design.
 We also spend significant time on how to design your research approach depending on your target audience and how to conduct different qualitative UX methods.